-PCIMPFLG indicates the type of match between a household reported event and a PC reported event.
-There are only two possible values for this variable (PCIMPFLG =1 or =2).
-These values indicate the possible "match-types" and are the following: =1 is an exact match for a specific event for a person between the PC and the HC and =2 is not an exact match between the PC and HC for a specific person (not an exact match means that a person's household reported event did not have a matched counterpart in their corresponding PC records).
+PCIMPFLG indicates the type of match between a household-reported event and a PC-reported event.
+PCIMPFLG = 1 indicates an exact match for a specific event for a person between the PC and the HC.
+PCIMPFLG = 2 indicates not an exact match between the PC and HC for a specific person (i.e., a person's household-reported event did not have a matched counterpart in the person's corresponding PC records).
 PCIMPFLG assists analysts in determining which records have the strongest link to data reported by a pharmacy.
 It should be noted that whenever there are multiple purchases of a unique prescribed medication in a given round, MEPS did not collect information that would enable designating any single purchase as the "original" purchase at the time the prescription was first filled, and then designating other purchases as "refills."
 The user needs to keep this in mind when the purchases of a medication are referred to as "refills" in the documentation.
-Because matching was performed at a drug level as opposed to an acquisition level, the values for PCIMPFLG are either =1 or =2.
-(For more details on general data editing/imputation methodology, please see section 3.0).
+Because matching was performed at a drug level as opposed to an acquisition level, the values for PCIMPFLG are either 1 or 2.
+For more details on general data editing/imputation methodology, please see Section 4.0.

-CLMOMFLG indicates if a prescription medicine event went through the charge and payment section of the HC.
-Prescription medicine events that went through the charge and payment section of the HC include: (1) events where the person filed their own prescription claim forms with their insurance company, (2) events for persons who responded they did not know if they filed their own prescription claim forms with their insurance company, and (3) insulin and diabetic supply/equipment events (OMTYPE=2 or =3) that were mentioned in the Other Medical section of the HC.
-For these types of events information on payment sources was retained to the extent that these data were reported by the household in the charge and payment section of the HC.
+CLMOMFLG indicates if a prescription medicine event went through the Charge Payment (CP) section of the HC.
+Prescription medicine events that went through the CP section of the HC include: (1) events where the person filed their own prescription claim forms with their insurance company, (2) events for persons for whom the respondent did not know if they filed their own prescription claim forms with their insurance company, and (3) insulin and diabetic supply/equipment events (OMTYPE = 2 or 3) that were mentioned in the Other Medical Expenses section of the HC.
+For these types of events, information on payment sources was retained to the extent that these data were reported by the household respondent in the CP section of the HC.

-INPCFLG denotes whether or not a household respondent had at least one prescription drug purchase in the PC (0=no, 1=yes).
+INPCFLG denotes whether or not a household member had at least one prescription drug purchase in the PC (0 = NO, 1 = YES).

-2.7.2.5 The Sample Variable (SAMPLE)
+2.6.2.5 Free Sample Variable (SAMPLE)

-SAMPLE indicates if a respondent reported receiving a free sample of the prescription medicine in the round (0=no, 1=yes).
-Each household respondent was asked in each round whether or not they received any free samples of a reported prescribed medicine during the round.
-However, respondents were not asked to report the number of free samples received, nor was it made clear that free samples were included in the count of the number of times that the respondent reported purchasing or otherwise obtaining the prescribed medicine during the round.
-It is important for analysts to note, SAMPLE is not a count variable of free samples; SAMPLE =1 for all acquisitions of a prescribed medicine that a respondent reported getting a free sample of during the round.
+SAMPLE indicates if a respondent reported the person received a free sample of the prescription medicine in the round (0 = NO, 1 = YES).
+Respondents were asked in each round whether or not the person received any free samples of a reported prescribed medicine during the round.
+However, respondents were not asked to report the number of free samples a person received, nor was it made clear that free samples were included in the count of the number of times that the respondent reported a person purchasing or otherwise obtaining the prescribed medicine during the round.
+It is important for analysts to note that SAMPLE is not a count variable of free samples; SAMPLE = 1 indicates that a person was reported getting a free sample of the prescribed medicine during the round.
 This flag variable simply allows individual analysts to determine for themselves how free samples should be handled in their analysis.

-2.7.2.6 Condition Codes (RXICD1X-RXICD3X) and Clinical Classification Codes (RXCCC1X-RXCCC3X)
+2.6.2.6 Condition Codes (RXICD1X-RXICD3X) and Clinical Classification Codes (RXCCC1X-RXCCC3X)